yenyin262/R10/README.md

 #  Personal Learning Developments:

 1. React Native uses JavaScript to build mobile applications and can reload the app instantly without recompiling.

+1. Async Storage helps to save and load data.